-To understand the directionality in the bank-sovereign nexus, we perform Granger-causality tests of five-year bank CDS and five-year sovereign CDS returns.
-Granger-causality tests help indicating the relative importance of each direction in the nexus (i.e., sovereign risk predicting bank risk vs. bank risk predicting sovereign risk) for different sample periods.
+To understand the directionality in the bank-sovereign nexus, we perform Granger causality tests of five-year bank CDS and five-year sovereign CDS returns.
+While we expect the bank-sovereign relationship to be highly endogenous, Granger causality tests performed in both directions-sovereign risk predicting bank risk and bank risk predicting sovereign risk-should help to indicate the relative importance of each direction in the nexus during different sample periods.

-We report the results of Granger-causality tests for large countries of the European Union (Italy, Spain, France, Germany, and the UK) in Table 4.
-The table reports the maximum likelihood estimation results of the following joint bivariate regression:
+We report the results of Granger causality tests for large countries of the European Union (Italy, Spain, France, Germany, and the UK) in Table 4.
+The table reports the estimation results of the following joint bivariate regression:

-$$\triangle bank{jt} = \alpha{1j} + \varphi{1j} \triangle bank{jt-1} + \beta{1j} \triangle svg{jt-1} + \epsilon{jt}$$ where $\triangle bank{jt}$ is the daily percentage change on average five-year bank CDS prices of country j, and $\triangle svg{jt}$ is the daily percentage change in the five-year sovereign CDS price of country j.
-We repeat these regressions for three sample periods; the crisis period (6-01-2011 - 12-07-2011), the post-LTRO period (12-09-2011 - 7-25-2012), and the post-OMT period (7-27-2012 - 12-31-2012).
-The estimated parameters corresponding to the first line of eq.
-(2) are reported in Panel A of Table 4.
-In this joint regression, the parameter β{1j} (resp. β{2j}) indicate the percentage change in the average domestic bank (resp. sovereign) CDS spread following a one percentage change in the sovereign (resp. average domestic bank) CDS spread of their country the previous day.
+$$\Delta bank{jt} = \alpha{1j} + \varphi{1j} \Delta bank{jt-1} + \beta{1j} \Delta svg{jt-1} + \epsilon{jt}$$ where $\triangle bank{jt}$ is the daily percentage change on average five-year bank CDS prices of country j, and $\triangle svg{jt}$ is the daily percentage change in the five-year sovereign CDS price of country j.
+We repeat these regressions for three sample periods; the crisis period (6-01-2011-12-07-2011), the post-LTRO period (12-09-2011-7-25-2012), and the post-OMT period (7-27-2012-12-31-2012).
+The estimated parameters corresponding to the first line of Equation (2) are reported in Panel A of Table 4.
+In this joint regression, the parameter β{1j} (resp. β{2j}) indicate the percentage change in the average domestic bank (resp. sovereign) CDS spread following a 1% change in the sovereign (resp. average domestic bank) CDS spread of their country the previous day.
 We find that sovereign risk predicts bank risk in Spain, Italy, and Germany during the crisis period, and in Spain, Italy, and France in the post-OMT period.
 Importantly, we do not find this direction of the bank-sovereign nexus to be significant at the 10% level for any country in the post-LTRO period.

-$$\triangle svg{jt} = \alpha{2j} + \varphi{2j} \triangle svg{jt-1} + \beta{2j} \triangle bank{jt-1} + \xi{jt}$$ (2)
+$$\Delta svg{jt} = \alpha{2j} + \varphi{2j} \Delta svg{jt-1} + \beta{2j} \Delta bank{jt-1} + \xi{jt}$$

-In contrast, the results of the second line of eq.
-(2) reported in Panel B of Table 4 show that bank risk predicts sovereign risk in Italy, Germany, France, and the UK in the post-LTRO period, while this direction of the bank-sovereign nexus is less important or not significant in the crisis and post-OMT periods.
-The contrasting Granger-causality test results in the post-LTRO period versus other periods indicate a greater influence of domestic banking sector risk on sovereign risk during the post-LTRO period.
-This greater influence of bank risk on sovereign risk is consistent with the hypothesis of a fire-sale risk channel during the period following the LTRO liquidity injections.20
+In contrast, the results of the second line of Equation (2) reported in Panel B of Table 4, show that bank risk predicts sovereign risk in Italy, Germany, France, and the UK in the post-LTRO period, while this direction of the bank-sovereign nexus is less important or not significant in the crisis and post-OMT periods.
+This reversal in the prevalence of bank-sovereign nexus directions obtained from the Granger causality tests in the post-LTRO period versus other periods indicates a greater influence of domestic banking sector risk on sovereign risk during the post-LTRO period.
+This greater influence of bank risk on sovereign risk is consistent with the hypothesis of a fire-sale risk channel during the period following the LTRO liquidity injections.